SSWConsulting/SSW.Rules.Content/rules/avoid-sarcasm-misunderstanding/rule.md

 | Subject: | Keeping our office clean |
 ::: email-content

-### Hey John,
+### Hey John

 Make sure your office is clean when clients come in - you might scare them away with all that mess :)

 :::
 :::